DOI10.47051/OMHJ8000

 Figure 1: Individuals of Dipsas oreas from Corraleja () and Girón (), Azuay province, Ecuador.

-Natural history: Dipsas oreas is a nocturnal snake that inhabits montane shrublands, montane forests, and cloud forests, occurring also in crops and in pastures with scattered trees.1,5 Mountain Snail-Eaters are active at night, especially during the rainy season (December–May) or whenever it is raining or drizzling,1,5 with most activity occuring at ground level or on low (0.15–2.3 m) vegetation.1,5,6 The increased foraging during humid periods is probably related to their diet, which consists of slugs and snails.1,5 During the day, these snakes have been found coiled under rocks, beneath leaf-litter, or in crevices and bromeliads.1,5 The Mountain Snail-Eater, when threatened, typically responds by musking, flattening the body, coiling into a defensive posture, and expanding the head to simulate a triangular shape.1,5 Aggregations of seven individuals of D. oreas (one female and six males), presumably related to mating, have been reported.1,5 Females lay clutches of 3–8 eggs in communal nesting sites such as in crevices 5–30 cm underground.5,7
+Natural history: Dipsas oreas is a nocturnal snake that inhabits montane shrublands, montane forests, and cloud forests, occurring also in crops and in pastures with scattered trees.1,5 Mountain Snail-Eaters are active at night, especially during the rainy season (December–May) or whenever it is raining or drizzling,1,5 with most activity occurring at ground level or on low (0.15–2.3 m) vegetation.1,5,6 The increased foraging during humid periods is probably related to their diet, which consists of slugs and snails.1,5 During the day, these snakes have been found coiled under rocks, beneath leaf-litter, or in crevices and bromeliads.1,5 The Mountain Snail-Eater, when threatened, typically responds by musking, flattening the body, coiling into a defensive posture, and expanding the head to simulate a triangular shape.1,5 Aggregations of seven individuals of D. oreas (one female and six males), presumably related to mating, have been reported.1,5 Females lay clutches of 3–8 eggs in communal nesting sites such as in crevices 5–30 cm underground.5,7

 Reader support helps us keep the Reptiles of Ecuador book 100% free.